phalcon-orphanage/docs/pl/reference/routing.rst

 | Parameter  | about.html    |
 +------------+---------------+

-If you don't want use this routes as default in your application, you must create the router passing false as parameter:
+If you don't want the router to have this behavior, you must create the router passing :code:`false` as the first parameter:

 .. code-block:: php